 It’s About Your Viewer

 Once you have clarified and defined who your target audience is, you then need to put yourself in your viewers’ shoes.
-You need to present an image that is congruent with the expectations of your audience.
+Present an image that is congruent with the expectations of your audience.
 Your wardrobe, jewelry, and styling must add to your authority and credibility.

 Dressing for success is a big topic and has an element of subjectivity.
-My intention with this article is to share universal styling rules for men and women who want to look and feel great on video – and meet the technical demands of the camera lens.
+Below are my universal styling rules for men and women who want to look and feel great on video – and meet the technical demands of the camera lens.

 Clothing to Avoid:

 - Loose clothing that makes you look larger i.e. large T-shirts, baggy or ill-fitting shirts, dresses

 - Square or straight-cut clothing styles (i.e. tunics) that don’t pull in at the waist.
 In fact, any item of clothing that does not outline or suggest a waistline should be avoided

 - Clothing with horizontal stripes.
 The video camera (no matter your physical size) will add 5-10 lbs to your frame.
 Wearing any of the three types of clothing mentioned above will make you appear larger than you actually are